 Midwest Chinchilla Carrier

 Meant for small pets, and smaller cats and dogs, this carrier is a great option for traveling with your pet chinchilla.
 What sets this carrier apart from other options is that it features wire walls on three sides, allowing for a lot of ventilation to keep your chinchilla cool.
 Made from hard plastic with metal bars, it’s good for short-term travel with your chin.

 There is enough space under the handle to slide a seatbelt through to secure your pet in the backseat.
 This carrier comes with plastic bowls for food and water that hook to the inside of the carrier, but wouldn’t be the best for use with a chinchilla.
 You can easily attach a metal bowl or water bottle to the bars.
 For a single chinchilla, I would recommend the 19 1/2″ size.
 Ships fully assembled.

 Petmate Compass Kennel for Small Pets

-If you’re looking for some pizaz and color options for your chinchilla carrier, the Compass Kennel is a great option.
+The Compass Kennel is a sturdy, traditional style pet carrier.
 It features ventilation on all four sides to keep your chin from overheating and is made from sturdy plastic.
 The quick latch 2-way door can open in either direction or be removed completely to easily let your chinchilla in or out.

 These kennels are normally made for dogs, so you really only need the smallest size.
 I recommend the “up to 10 lbs” version for chinchillas.
 Easy assembly, no tools required.